 El Curso de Periodismo de Investigación de América Latina se impartirá en español durante dos semanas en Santiago, Chile o Cartagena, Colombia.
 El programa en Chile solo está abierto a periodistas que trabajan en Chile; el programa en Colombia está abierto a periodistas en Iberoamerica.
 Está diseñado para periodistas que trabajan en diferentes plataformas de difusión de noticias.
 Lea la experiencia de los participantes y las lecciones que aprendieron en el programa.
 Este curso se ha pospuesto hasta nuevo aviso y, a partir de ahora, no se aceptan solicitudes.

-The Columbia Publishing Course is widely regarded as the best preparatory course for recent college graduates who want a career in book, magazine or digital media publishing.
-For 70 years, this six‐week course has been educating the industry's leaders who come back to lecture and go on to recruit from CPC's ranks.
+The Columbia Publishing Course is the best preparatory course for recent college graduates who want a career in book, magazine or digital media publishing.
+For more than 70 years, this six‐week course has educated the industry's leaders, who return to the course to lecture and recruit from its ranks.

-Graduates can be found working as editors, literary agents, publishers, designers, publicists and more, at major magazines, websites and publishing houses across the nation.
-The compact, practical nature of the course allows students to hit the ground running in their first jobs while at the same time providing a comprehensive understanding of the industry that extends far beyond what can be learned in a typical internship.
+Graduates work as editors, literary agents, publishers, designers, publicists and more at major magazines, websites and publishing houses across the nation.
+The compact, practical nature of the course allows students to hit the ground running in their first jobs while simultaneously providing a comprehensive understanding of the industry that extends far beyond what can be learned in a typical internship.

-The Columbia Publishing Course at Exeter College, Oxford was created in 2016 and continues to run through the month of September.
+The Columbia Publishing Course at Exeter College, Oxford was created in 2016 and runs through the month of September.
 Fully focused on book publishing, the four‐week course is designed after its New York counterpart but focuses on the British publishing world and is particularly recommended for U.K. and EU citizens.

-We are proud to offer select courses for current undergraduate students earning credit through the Columbia University School of Professional Studies.
-All courses are offered exclusively during the summer session.
+We are proud to offer select courses for current undergraduate students earning credit through the Columbia University School of Professional Studies, exclusively during the summer session.

-Columbia Journalism School custom training focuses on the tools and techniques necessary for media organizations to remain competitive in an ever‐changing marketplace and engage audiences in new and innovative ways.
+Columbia Journalism School custom training focuses on the tools and techniques necessary for media organizations to remain competitive in an ever‐changing marketplace.

 We recognize that every organization is unique.
 Our custom training programs are designed specifically for your organization, with your staff, resources and well‐defined objectives in mind.

-For more information, please email Director of Professional Programs, Kate Kennedy, at [email protected]
+For more information, please contact Director of Professional Programs Kate Kennedy.